 Konstantin Sonin is John Dewey Distinguished Service Professor at the University of Chicago Harris School of Public Policy and Faculty Affiliate of The Pearson Institute.
 His research interests include political economics, development, and economic theory.
 His papers have been published in leading academic journals in economics and political science.

-In addition to his academic work, Sonin writes a blog on Russian political and economic issues and a fortnightly column for the Russian-language newspaper Vedomosti, and contributed to all major Russian media.
-In 2012, he was an economic advisor to the presidential campaign of Mikhail Prokhorov.
+In addition to his academic work, Sonin writes a blog on Russian political and economic issues and a fortnightly column for the Russian-language newspaper Vedomosti, and contributes to all major Russian media.
+In 2012, he was an Economic Advisor to the presidential campaign of Mikhail Prokhorov.